restfulapi/api-strategy/README.md

 | PATCH* | Partially update an existing resource |
 | DELETE | Remove a resource |

-_\* note: PATCH support is currently considered optional._
+_\* note: While PATCH support is not always required, it is highly recommended._

-These methods correspond nicely to database CRUD (Create, Read, Update, Delete) operations, however this correlation is not absolute (as discussed later).
+These methods correspond nicely to database CRUD (Create, Read, Update, Delete) operations, although this correlation is not absolute (as discussed later).

 In addition, APIs must ensure that:

 * 'GET' is 'safe', meaning that it does not have side effects and does not modify state on the server.
 * 'GET', 'PUT', 'PATCH' and 'DELETE' must be 'idempotent', meaning subsequent invocations of the same request will have no adverse consequences (other than using resources in order to provide a response to the client).

 That is, if a client application issues a 'PUT' request to update a resource, any subsequent issuing of that same request will have no effect (as the resource has already been updated).

 Ensuring PUT and PATCH are idempotent is a developer responsibility and is best explained using an example.
 Let's consider a resource that contains a numeric property.
 In this example, the API must not allow PUT to be used to simply 'increment' this value (e.g., to add 'one' to the current value) but must instead set the property to a specific value.
-One strategy to ensure updates are idempotent is to use an optimistic lock.
-Optimistic locking, whose primary purpose is to protect a client from updating a resource based on stale data, is discussed later.
+Optimistic locking and using ETag-based conditional requests are two approaches (discussed later) that can ensure idempotency.
 Similarly, in the case of 'DELETE', a second issuance of the same request must result in an error (as the resource was already deleted).

 When using PUT to 'update' a resource, PUT support may employ PATCH semantics.
 That is, PUT may be used to 'replace' (i.e., employ proper PUT semantics) a resource or partially modify (employ PATCH semantics) an existing resource.
-Regardless of the semantics used for PUT, the preferred approach for modifying existing resources is to use HTTP PATCH.
+Regardless of the semantics used for PUT, the preferred approach for partially modifying existing resources is to use HTTP PATCH.

 When using JSON representations, it is very highly recommended [JSON PATCH](https://tools.ietf.org/html/rfc6902) be used for supporting PATCH.
-JSON Patch, discussed briefly later in this document, provides a very explicit mechanism to describe changes to a resource.
+JSON Patch, discussed later in this document, provides a very explicit mechanism to describe changes to a resource.

-Two additional HTTP methods are encouraged but not required (as some frameworks do not provide support for them).
-These are:
+Two additional HTTP methods may be needed:

 | HTTP Method | Purpose |
 |:---------:|:----------|
 | HEAD | Read metadata about a resource, but not the resource itself |
 | OPTIONS | Discover the supported methods, as returned in an 'Allow' header |

-Support for OPTIONS is particularly important when using [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), to support pre-flight requests issued by modern browsers.
+Support for OPTIONS is particularly important to allow use of [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (to support pre-flight requests issued by modern browsers).

 #### <a id="http-codes"></a>Use Standard HTTP Status Codes

-RESTful APIs should be designed to use standard [HTTP status codes](http://httpstatus.es).
-While there is no 'standard' regarding their use within REST APIs, the following status codes are recommended:
+HTTP APIs should be designed to use standard [HTTP status codes](http://httpstatus.es).
+While there is no 'standard' regarding their use within APIs, the following status codes are recommended:

 | Status Code | Description |
 |:---------:|:----------|